My Top 5 Essential Oils

 Peppermint oil is commonly used as flavouring in foods and beverages and as a fragrance in soaps and cosmetics.
 Peppermint oil also is used for a variety of health conditions and can be taken orally in dietary supplements or topically as a skin cream or ointment.

 Clinical evidence suggests that peppermint oil likely can help with symptoms of irritable bowel syndrome.
 It may also help indigestion and prevent spasms in the GI tract caused by endoscopy or barium enema.
-Some studies show that used topically it may help sooth tension headaches and cracked nipples from breastfeeding—but more research is needed to confirm these studies.
+Some studies show that used topically it may help soothe tension headaches and cracked nipples from breastfeeding—but more research is needed to confirm these studies.

 When used as directed, dietary supplements and skin preparations containing peppermint oil are likely safe for most adults.
 Peppermint oil may cause side effects such as heartburn and it may interact with certain medications.
-Talk to your health care provider before using peppermint oil.
+Talk to your healthcare provider before using peppermint oil.

 #3 Eucalyptus Oil